jrviz/Zehnder-Q-ESPHome/README.md

 Replacing xxxxxxxxxxxxxx with your device name.
 Look at a a sensor for the MVHR unit to see this name as the compile options set will create Home Assistant entities of the form <device_name>_<mac_digits>

 ## Web Page
 The device also publishes a web page with the data and controls.
-JUst open a browser at the address assigned for the module.
+Just open a browser at the address assigned for the module.